-It is vital that your products are able to withstand harsh conditions involved in your components end-use.
-Investigative chemistry exposure testing can determine your product’s stability when exposed to a chemical or substance and can help you identify and resolve concerns in your product’s durability and lifetime.
+It is vital that your products are able to withstand harsh conditions involved in your components’ end-use.
+Chemical exposure testing can determine your product’s stability when exposed to a chemical or substance, and can help you identify and resolve concerns relating to your product’s durability and lifetime.

-Before a chemical exposure project can be performed, the parameters of the study must be defined.
+Before a chemical exposure test can be performed, the parameters of the study must be defined.

 Examples of these parameters include:

 - number of specimens exposed to each environment